 Applicants must submit a market study in accordance with DCA requirements.
 The study must be prepared by a market analyst approved by DCA in accordance with DCA guidelines and must be in the format required by the DCA Market Study Manual.
 The market study must be completed no more than 6 months prior to Application Submission.
-It is the Applicant's responsibility to ensure that the market study accurately reflects the rental structure and unit mix of the proposed project as reflected in the Application, and meets all DCA requirements.
+Applicant must ensure that the market study accurately reflects the rental structure and unit mix of the proposed project as reflected in the Core Application, and meets all DCA requirements.